How to check your credit rating: get your credit report online

 The move to positive credit reporting means that keeping up-to-date with payments can count for something!

 Your credit score relates to your credit history.
 Essentially, your credit score is a number between 0 and 1000 that estimates your ability to keep up with bills.
 Scores are not part of your free credit report – they’re typically only included if you pay for a full credit report.
-That said, you can now check your credit score online for free at Credit Simple, which is owned by illion.

 What’s a ‘good’ credit score?
 Well, the higher the score, the better – it means you’re seen as low risk by lenders.
 Between 500–600 is the norm, and scores in the 700+ range would be considered above average.
 Keep in mind that this number isn’t fixed and your credit rating can change over time.
 Also, your score can vary between different credit agencies.